 Muhammad saw them around AD 622, the first year of the Islamic calendar, so the Gospels he recommended to all Muslims are the same as the ones we have today.
 The Muslim doctrine of tahrif, corruption, says that Jews and Christians corrupted the Torah and the Gospels after the Quran was written, but that was impossible.
 In the Sacred Scripture, every Jew who could had to write a Torah scroll for himself.
 Since most people then were illiterate, Scribes took up this exacting work.
 Each Torah scroll contained more than 300,000 Hebrew characters.
 A single error in a letter or even a mark, invalidated the entire scroll so it had to be buried with the next person to die.
 Since most Jewish men knew the Torah by heart, it was easy for any of them to inspect a scroll.

 The injil, Gospel, that Muhammad read was also the same as ours.
-We have the Chester Beatty Papyri, written at the latest in AD 250, which includes the four canonical Gospels of Rabbis Matityahu, Marcus, Lucas, and Yokhanan.
+We have the Chester Beatty Papyri, written at the latest in AD 250, which includes the four canonical Gospels of Rabbi Matityahu, Rabbi Marcus, Rabbi Lucas, and Rabbi Yokhanan.
 The Codex Vaticanus, written AD 325-350, contains the entire New Testament, and 5,300 more manuscripts, written in Latin, Greek, Aramaic, and other languages.
 Since the codexes from centuries before Muhammad are identical with those Christians use today no corruption could have occurred after Muhammad.
 He saw the same four canonical Gospels we have today.

 There is no possibility that the Torah or the Gospels could have been altered, but Muslims say the Quran was repeatedly altered by Allah himself.
 To begin, the Quran says that the words of Allah can never change.
 “For them are glad tidings, in the life of the present and in the Hereafter; no change can there be in the words of Allah.
 This is indeed the supreme felicity” 10:64 (10:64).
 But it also says, “None of Our revelations do We abrogate or cause to be forgotten, but We substitute something better or similar: Knowest thou not that Allah hath power over all things” 2:106 (2:106)?
 It adds, “When We substitute one revelation for another — and Allah knows best what He reveals (in stages)—they say, ‘Thou art but a forger’: but most of them understand not” 16:101 (16:101).